Amethyst Deceiver / Summer / Autumn / Edible

 This is quite a changeable mushroom and can appear different depending on weather conditions.
 So care must be taken when dealing with older specimens as the colour may have faded.

-Gills: lilac/purple when young fading to tan/brown with age.
+lilac/purple when young fading to tan/brown with age.
+Widely Space with intermediate gills

-Uses: Can be used in a vast number of recipes, however, one of our favourites is simply fried quickly and stirred through white rice to give bright fleks of purple.
+Can be used in a vast number of recipes, however, one of our favourites is simply fried quickly and stirred through white rice to give bright flecks of purple.

 It has a pleasant mushroom flavour so works well in any dish.
 It keeps it purple colour when cooked so livens up any dish.
 The stems are quite tough so I only collect the caps.